AymanMalkawi122/Tutorials/oh my zsh themes/README.md

-# How to add Themes to oh my zsh
+# How to add Themes to Z shell

 ## **Warning:** Please backup any file we will attempt to modify in case anything goes wrong